• Home

 Clean data equals credible data.
 Implement routines like verifying data entries and regularly updating your database.
 Think of it as a health check-up for your data—it keeps it accurate and usable.

 Why do the heavy lifting alone?
-Use tools designed for data profiling to automatically spot and fix issues.
+Use tools designed for data profiling to spot and fix issues automatically.
 These tools help you see patterns or problems, making your data cleaning quicker and more efficient.

 Missing data can lead to wrong conclusions.
 Don’t let gaps fool you.
 Use strategies like imputation where you fill in missing values based on similar data points, or omission where you bypass incomplete records altogether.

 Consistency is key when dealing with gaps.
-Develop a clear protocol for how to handle missing data.
+Develop a clear protocol for handling missing data.
 Whether it’s deciding when to input values or when to discard data, having rules in place ensures you aren’t making random decisions.

 Ever thought of predicting the future?
 That’s what predictive analytics models do with missing data.
 These models use existing data to estimate what the missing values could be.
 It’s a smart way to fill in the blanks and keep your analysis on track.